blockprotocol/blockprotocol/site/src/pages/workshop/workshop.md

 };

 /**
- * This is an example type for the properties on a Person entity */ type ProjectProperties = {
+ * This is an example type for the properties on a Project entity */ type ProjectProperties = {
   company?: string,